Best Back Squat Workout for Muscle (Barbell Routine & Crossfit WoD)

 Progressive Overload

-Using enough weight, reps, and sets is key for not only a good workout, but also for building overall muscle size and strength.
+Using enough weight, reps, and sets is key for not only a good workout but also for building overall muscle size and strength.
 Weight lifters should be increasing these variables little by little each workout to make sure they are adequately pushing their muscles enough to break down and rebuild.
-This technique is called progressive overloading, and is key for building muscle and strength
+This technique, known as a progressive overload workout plan, is key for building muscle and strength.

 There are a number of back squat alternatives out there to choose from!
 Weight lifters looking to maximize the amount of weight during a back squat will have the best luck sticking to barbells and weight plates.